tsosi-org/tsosi-app/backend/README.md

 ## Install python & deps

-* Install python 3.12
+* Install python 3.12.
+The app has not been tested for other Python versions.

 * Install pipx & poetry for deps management.
 Poetry is a python dependency & environment manager.
-It should prefix any call to CLI programm installed in the project.
+It should prefix any call to python CLI program installed in the project.
     ```bash
     sudo apt install pipx
     pipx ensurepath
     pipx install poetry
     poetry --version
+    # make poetry create virtualenvs in a .venv folder inside the project folder
+    poetry config virtualenvs.in-project true
     ```

 * Install python dependencies:
     ```bash
-    # make poetry create virtualenvs in a .venv folder inside the project folder
-    poetry config virtualenvs.in-project true
+    # You need to execute this in backend/ directory where pyproject.toml is located
     poetry install
     ```

 * Create a `settings_local.py` file for env. dependent Django settings:
     ```bash
     cd backend_site
-    cp settings_local.example.py settings_local.py
+    cp settings_local.dev.py settings_local.py
     ```

 ## Database setup